It’s not a huge surprise to anyone that cannabis smells. It has a very distinct, pungent, and lingering smell that is widely recognized.

 While the smell is tolerable and fleeting on small grows and with single plants, it does tend to get inconvenient for long-term, large scale grow-ops.

-Whether it is a large personal cannabis grow room or a commercial one, odor control is something that shouldn’t be ignored - especially early on, since it will only get worse.
+Whether it is a large personal cannabis grow room, a marijuana closet grow, or a commercial one, odor control is something that shouldn’t be ignored - especially early on, since it will only get worse.